leodacosta/leodacosta/README.md

 * 🖥️  See my portfolio at [My Portfolio on PT-BR](https://portfolio-react-rosy-alpha.vercel.app/)
 * ✉️  You can contact me at [leodacosta1996@gmail.com](mailto:leodacosta1996@gmail.com)
 * 🧠  I'm learning UX/UI Design
-* 🤝  I'm open to collaborating on Everything!
+* 🤝  I'm open to collaborating on everything!
 Contact me
 * ⚡  A diehard Liverpool fan

 ### Skills